NCIP/gdc-docs/docs/Data/File_Formats/MAF_Format.md

 # GDC MAF Format v.1.0.0

 ## Introduction

 Mutation Annotation Format (MAF) is a tab-delimited text file with aggregated mutation information from [VCF Files](VCF_Format.md) and are generated on a project or aliquot level.
-The GDC produces MAF files at two permission levels: __protected__ (controlled access) and __somatic__ (open access).
-Annotated VCF files often have variants reported on multiple transcripts whereas the MAF files generated from the VCFs (\*protected.maf) only report the most critically affected one.
-Somatic MAFs (\*somatic.maf), which are also known as [Masked Somatic Mutation](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=masked_somatic_mutation) files, are further processed to remove lower quality and potential germline variants.
-Somatic MAFs are publicly available and can be freely distributed within the boundaries of the [GDC Data Access Policies](https://gdc.cancer.gov/access-data/data-access-policies).
+The GDC produces MAF files at two permission levels: controlled and open access.
+Annotated VCF files, Annotated somatic mutations, often have variants reported on multiple transcripts whereas the MAF files generated from the VCFs, Aggregated somatic mutations, only report the most critically affected one.
+[Masked Somatic Mutation](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=masked_somatic_mutation) files are further processed to remove lower quality and potential germline variants.
+Masked Somatic MAFs are publicly available and can be freely distributed within the boundaries of the [GDC Data Access Policies](https://gdc.cancer.gov/access-data/data-access-policies).

 ### Project-Level MAF Files

-Project-level MAF files are produced by aggregating the GDC annotated VCF files generated from one pipeline for one project.
+Project-level MAF files are produced by aggregating the GDC annotated somatic mutation VCF files generated from each pipeline for one project.
 The MAF files are produced through the [Somatic Aggregation Workflow](https://docs.gdc.cancer.gov/Data_Dictionary/viewer/#?view=table-definition-view&id=somatic_aggregation_workflow&_top=1).
 For tumor samples that contain variants from multiple combinations of tumor-normal aliquot pairs, only one pair is selected in the Somatic MAF based on their sample type.

 > __Note:__ The criteria for allowing mutations into open-access are purposefully implemented to overcompensate and filter out germline variants.
 If omission of true-positive somatic mutations is a concern, the GDC recommends using protected MAFs.